dmoini/cmsi355-computer-networks/homework3/short-answer-problems.md

 23.2) What term is used to describe the mapping between a protocol address and a hardware address?
 - Address resolution

-23.5) How many octets does an ARP message occupy when used with IP and Ethernet addresses?
+23.5) How many octets does an ARP message occupy when used with IP and Ethernet addresses? <!--TODO: check answer-->
+- IP: 4
-- TODO
+- Ethernet: 6

 23.22) Many NAT devices choose the 10.0.0.0/8 address block from Figure 23.10 because it provides the most generality.
-Explain why.
+Explain why. <!--TODO: check answer-->
-- TODO
+- From the given private addresses, 10.0.0.0/8 allows for the largest number of hosts.
+Since the mask is 8, this allows for 24 host bits, meaning up to $24^{2} - 2$ hosts, compared to the other options with masks of 12 or 16.

 24.3) List the major features of IPv6, and give a short description of each.
-- TODO
+- Address size: each IPv6 header is 128 bits.
+- Header format: the IPv6 header format has drastically changed from IPv4's header format.
+Changes include:
+  - IPv6 headers are twice as large as IPv4 headers
+  - Source address and destination address fields occupy 16 octets of space (4 times the space compared to IPv4)
+  - Includes the field *TRAFFIC CLASS* that specifies the traffic class for the datagram (low latency, low jitter, etc...).
+  - The *PAYLOAD LENGTH*, which corresponds to IPv4's datagram length field, specifies only the size of the carried data, not the header size.
+  - *HOP LIMIT* corresponds to IPv4's *TIME TO LIVE*.
+  - Each header includes a *NEXT HEADER* field, specifying the type of information that follows the current header.
+- Extension headers: IPv6 datagrams encode information into a variable number of separate headers rather than a fixed-length single header.
+- Support for real-time traffic: allows a sender and receiver to establish a high-quality path through the underlying network, meaning datagrams sent between the two avoid route changes and preserve such high-quality.
+- Extensible protocol: IPv6 does not specify all possible protocol features.
+Due to the addition of extension headers, datagrams can have additional information added to them, and new protocol features can be added when needed.

 24.9) Write a computer program that reads a 128-bit binary number and prints the number in colon hex notation.
 - View [binary_to_colon_hex.py](binary_to_colon_hex.py)